crisbotta/portfolio-hugo-website/content/project/adair/index.md

 ---
-Site made in Wordpress for music producer Adaur Daufembach.
-Site is not online anymore.
+Website made in Wordpress for music producer Adair Daufembach.
+It is not online anymore (he does not have a website at all anymore, only social networks).

 ![](adairwire2.png Wireframe for all albums page and search.)